thoughtworksarts/thoughtworksarts.github.io/app/_people/stephanie-weber.markdown

    url     : "https://github.com/weberswords"

 ---
-Stephanie Weber is a consultant developer at ThoughtWorks, with professional interests including information security, automation, and artificial intelligence.
+Stephanie Weber is a consultant developer at Thoughtworks, with professional interests including information security, automation, and artificial intelligence.
 Stephanie's background is in education, where she was a teacher and digital learning coach.

 Stephanie has degrees in educational leadership and bilingual education, was a presenter at the Silver State Tech Innovator Symposium, and was selected as an Apple Distinguished Educator in 2013.